 At Krishna Eye Centre, we have one of the best teams of retina specialists in Mumbai.
 Given below are the treatment options available for Retinal detachment efficiently offered by them:

 - Photocoagulation in which laser is used to form tiny burns around the retinal tear, which later forms scars and seals the retina

 - Cryotherapy where intense cold is applied to freeze the retina around the tear and forms scars

-If my retinal detachment occurred after an eye surgery, does it mean that the surgeon made a mistake?
+If my retinal Detachment occurred after eye surgery, does it mean that the surgeon made a mistake?

 No, retinal tears can occur even after an eye surgery has been performed at the highest levels of excellence without any complications.
-This complication may be related to the normal alterations that occur in the jelly during or after an eye surgery.
+This complication may be related to the normal alterations in the jelly during or after eye surgery.

-Yes, if you have glasses more than 6 Diopters, (called a high myope) it puts you at a greater risk than others to develop a retinal detachment.
-You need to undergo a dilated retinal examination to look for any early signs at least once a year.
+Yes, if you have glasses of more than 6 Diopters (called a high myope), it puts you at a greater risk than others to develop a retinal detachment.
+Therefore, you need to undergo a dilated retinal examination to look for any early signs at least once a year.

-Yes, unfortunately, the chances of retinal detachment are increased in the other eye after one eye suffers it due to a condition like lattice degeneration.
+Yes, unfortunately, the chances of retinal Detachment are increased in the other eye after one eye suffers it due to a condition like lattice degeneration.
 You can help prevent it by regular eye examinations and taking care of any predisposing conditions in your normal eye.
-If however, one eye suffers retinal detachment after an injury, then the chances are not raised in your other eye.
+However, if one eye suffers retinal Detachment after an injury, the chances are not raised in your other eye.

 Will I be able to see better immediately after my surgery?